Village Ways Charitable Trust

 The remote mountainous rural areas of Uttarakhand, having a scattered population, lack proper access to doctors and quality primary healthcare.
 Lack of connectivity with towns due to difficult terrain, lack of road and limited access to public transport has inhibited exposure to preventive healthcare knowledge and health services.
 In the light of such grave constraints, VWCT seeks to enable comprehensive primary health care services in the heart of such last mile communities.

-Partnering with BSR (Business Social Responsibility) to work relentlessly on women’s health issues, Tulsi Network is based on mobilizing women from within the communities to act volunteers and change agents for their 20
+VWCT worked with BSR (Business Social Responsibility) initially to develop the Tulsi Network model.
+Working relentlessly on women’s health issues, Tulsi Network is based on mobilizing women from within the communities to act volunteers and change agents for their 20

 neighbourhood households.
 The volunteers are trained on how to educate their peers and their